burlinson/AI/_posts/2026-03-29-Proliferation-Of-AI-Apps.md

 **This moment in AI's evolution has strong echoes to the early days of the internet.**

 In the 1990s, consumers faced a confusing array of internet service providers (ISPs).
+America On Line, CompuServe, and EarthLink were just a few that clamoured for customers with claims of more reliable and faster service.
 Under the hood, they all did the same thing.

 The same fragmentation occurred in the early 2000s with search engines.
 Firms like AltaVista, Lycos, and Yahoo aggressively competed against each other.
 Under the hood, they all did the same thing.

 Then came a massive wave of consolidation.

 Telecom giants gobbled up the ISPs and rolled internet access into consumer’s existing phone services.
-Then they issued one combined bill.
+Then they issued customers with one combined bill.

 Google had a simple search bar on an almost blank home page with no advertising.
 It buried the competition.
 The search engine war was officially over in 2006 when "Google" was added to the Oxford English Dictionary as a verb.